LET'S TALK ABOUT SCHOOL.

 Third grade is a tough year.

-In Chattanooga and across the country, the level of reading proficiency that a student demonstrates by the end of third grade is an important indicator of future success.
+In Hamilton County and across the country, the level of reading proficiency that a student demonstrates by the end of third grade is an important indicator of future success.
 Up to that point, students are learning to read.
 After third grade, those students are reading to learn.